edarchimbaud/vnpy/docs/portfolio_strategy.md

         self.put_event()
 ```

-- Call the K-line time series management module: based on the latest minute K-line data to calculate the corresponding technical indicators, such as the ATR indicator, RSI indicator and so on.
-First get the ArrayManager object, and then push the received K-line in, check the initialization status of the ArrayManager, if it has not been initialized successfully on the direct return, there is no need to go to the subsequent transaction-related logic judgment.
-Because many technical indicators require a minimum number of K-lines, if the number is not enough, the calculated indicator will be wrong or meaningless.
+- Call the bar time series management module: based on the latest minute bar data to calculate the corresponding technical indicators, such as the ATR indicator, RSI indicator and so on.
+First get the ArrayManager object, and then push the received bar in, check the initialization status of the ArrayManager, if it has not been initialized successfully on the direct return, there is no need to go to the subsequent transaction-related logic judgment.
+Because many technical indicators require a minimum number of bars, if the number is not enough, the calculated indicator will be wrong or meaningless.
 On the contrary, if there is no return, you can start calculating technical indicators;

 - Calculation of signals: by determining the position (get_pos) and combining the results of the indicator calculations at the channel breakout point **setting the target position** (set_target)